ZiadMansourM/DevOps/README.md

 * Testing 4 members
 * Mobile 4 members

-I'm glad that I had the chance to be the DevOps
+I'm glad that I had the chance to be the DevOps, and to work with such an amazing team.
+Really enjoyed my time ❤

+# Tasks
+- [X] CI/CD PipLines
+- [X] Docker
+- [X] Load Balancing
+- [X] Monitoring